colory-games/UEPlugin-AdvancedControlFlow/README.md

 # Unreal Engine Plugin: Advanced Control Flow

-Advanced Control Flow is a Unreal Engine plugin which adds custom Blueprint nodes to realize the complex control flow.
+Advanced Control Flow is a Unreal Engine plugin which adds Blueprint nodes to realize the complex control flow.

 The typical use case of this plugin is when you try to realize the if-elseif-else statement.
 To realize if-elseif-else statement on the vanilla Unreal Engine, you need to stack the multiple branch nodes to check multiple conditions.